 Lead, more so than some other criteria pollutants, has a significant impact on the environment, especially animals.
 Studies have shown that natural areas near lead sources suffer a loss in biodiversity, changes in community composition, decreased growth and reproductive rates, and neurological effects in animals.

-For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report, the Air we breathe, or visit the Be Air Aware website.
+For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report, the Air we breathe, or visit the Air quality and you webpage.
 You can sign up for air quality alerts and forecasts.

 Air quality standards that help protect us from adverse effects of lead